Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 Even if the subject of the activity (as software) is mundane, the restricted reflection never harms especially when intended for practical rewards.

 Software is descriptive and agile formalization and coding of variegated extrinsic concepts.
-It's no way manufacturing and far more abstractive than similar electronics, mechanical engineering, or building.
+It's in no way manufacturing and far more abstractive than similar electronics, mechanical engineering, or building.

 Being a multilevel imagination, fastly implemented over digits and their calculations, the software renders enormous space for utilitarian phantasies and alternativeness of solutions.